blakemizelle/nb-blog-infinite-scroll/README.md

 - Post counter position/style
 - Post spacing and borders

-## Support

-For implementation support, contact your NationBuilder account representative or development team.

 ## Contributing

 This is an example implementation.
 Feel free to fork and customize for your specific needs.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---